jaidevel/mittnett-block-theme/README.md

 ### License

-This project is open-sourced under the [MIT License](LICENSE).
+This project is open-sourced under the GNU GENERAL PUBLIC LICENSE.

 ### Author

 Built with ❤️ by Mittnett
 Based on professional WordPress development standards.

-> **Note:** This project is licensed under the MIT license, allowing anyone to use, modify, and distribute it freely, with minimal restrictions.
+> **Note:** This project is licensed under the GNU GENERAL PUBLIC LICENSE.